nuremics/nuremics-docs/docs/handbook/practice.md

 ---

 We then declare our first **Proc** as a Python class named `PolygonGeometryProc`, inheriting from the `Process` base class.
-This marks it as a modular item of computation which can be executed within a **NUREMICS** workflow.
+This marks it as a modular item of computation which can be executed within a **nuRemics** workflow.

 ```python
 import attrs